 Fully Autonomous Operation Without Human Input

-The AI doesn't just run pre-programmed scans.
-It actually thinks through problems - setting its own goals, writing custom code, debugging when things go wrong, and switching tactics based on what it finds.
-No human babysitting required.
+The AI doesn’t just run pre-programmed scans.
+It actually thinks through problems—setting its own goals, writing custom code, debugging when things go wrong, and switching tactics based on what it finds.
+No human supervision required.

 This means security teams can unleash XBOW across massive networks simultaneously.
-One AI agent can handle hundreds of targets at once, without needing to hire more staff or buy more licenses.
+One AI agent can handle hundreds of targets at once, without hiring additional staff or purchasing more licenses.

 XBOW's toolkit includes:

-- Static and dynamic analysis methods to uncover hidden flaws
+- Static and dynamic analysis to uncover hidden flaws

 - Machine learning algorithms that predict where vulnerabilities might be hiding